-Basic bank accounts are designed for people who can't get a current account – whether that's because of a bad credit rating, or perhaps because they're new to the country (which can also make things difficult).
+Basic bank accounts are designed for people who can't get a current account - whether that's because of a bad credit rating or, perhaps, because they're new to the country (which can also make things difficult).
 Some banks will still run a credit check when you apply for a basic bank account, but they won't be nearly as strict as they would if you were applying for a current account.

 Basic accounts offer only the basic banking features - somewhere to keep your money, a standing order and/or Direct Debit facility and usually a debit card - but they won't pay any interest on your balance, and other benefits are rare.

 Some charge a monthly fee, whilst others levy fees (which can be significant) if, for example, you slip overdrawn.
-Its well worthwhile considering which will be a better option for you.
+It's well worthwhile considering which will be a better option for you.